 Throughout this post, we will give you an overview of each of the processes and their applications to help you better determine which is right for your application needs.

-The Main Differences Between Marking, Etching and Engraving
+The Main Differences Between Laser Marking, Etching and Engraving

 The Laser Marking Process

-Laser marking differs from laser engraving and laser etching in a number of ways:
+Laser marking differs from laser engraving and laser etching in a number of ways, including the following:

-- A laser marker is ideal for bar codes, UID codes, QR codes, logos and other identification needs.
+- Laser marking is ideal for bar codes, UID codes, QR codes, logos and other identification needs

 The Laser Engraving Process